jiangts/purnam/README/A2_YOUR_FIRST_PROJECT.md

  # Chrome 28.0 (Mac): Executed 0 of 0 SUCCESS (0.112 secs / 0 secs)
 ```

-We have now setup our Clojurescript TDD pipeline.
-We are now ready to code!
+The Clojurescript TDD pipeline has been setup.
+We are ready to code!

+**Recap** of what just happened:

+- The clojurescript project was configured to use `cljsbuild`. `purnam` was included as a dependency.
+The command `lein cljsbuild auto` watches `src` and `test` directories for changes; compiles unit tests to `harness/unit/test-myapp.js`
+- Karma Test Runner was configured and started to watch any file changes in `harness/unit` and run Unit Tests if it has detected changes to the directory.

 ### Section B - Test Driven Development for Clojurescript ###

-Recap of what happened in Section A:

-- The clojurescript project was configured to use `cljsbuild`. purnam was included as a dependency.
-The command `lein cljsbuild auto` watches `src` and `test` directories for changes; compiles unit tests to `harness/unit/test-myapp.js` and application code to `harness/app/scripts/myapp.js`.
-- The skeleton for a webserver was set up in the `harness` directory using the `yo webapp` command .
-The webserver was launch using `grunt server`.
-- Karma Test Runner was configured and started

-Essentially, we have created the following setup:

-    <editor> --->  [src]  -> cljsbuild -> [harness/app/scripts/myapp.js] -> grunt server -> <BROWSER OUTPUT>
-              l->  [test] -> cljsbuild -> [harness/unit/test-myapp.js] -> karma -> <UNIT TESTING OUTPUT>
+##### B.1 Hello World in Clojurescript

-In your root folder, remove generated scaffold files
+In your root folder, remove generated scaffold files from your new project
 ```bash
 > rm src/myapp/core.clj
 > rm test/myapp/core_test.clj
 ```

-Create a new file at `test/myapp/test_core.cljs` with the following :
+Create a new file at `test/myapp/test_core.cljs` with the following two lines:
 ```clojure
 (ns myapp.test-core)

 (js/console.log "Hello World")
 ```
+Now save the file.

-You will see on the `lein cljsbuild` terminal:
+You will see over on the `lein cljsbuild` terminal:
 ```bash
  # Compiling "harness/unit/test-myapp.js" from ["src" "test"]...
  # Successfully compiled "harness/unit/test-myapp.js" in 1.150932 seconds.